A Brief History of the Marque

 Manufacturer: Bison Motorradfabrik Ges.m.b.H.

-Built by Oskar Hacker employing horizontally-opposed engines from BMW mounted longitudinally in Douglas fashion, the machines were otherwise conventional apart from the low seating position and the optional spare wheel - a very useful extra in the days when a flat-tyre during the course of the ride was a very frequent occurrence.
+Built by Oskar Hacker employing horizontally-opposed engines from BMW mounted longitudinally in Douglas fashion, the machines were otherwise conventional apart from the low seating position and the optional spare wheel - a useful extra in the days when a flat-tyre during the course of the ride was a very frequent occurrence.

 The business was sold to Wilhelm Lovrek, of Perchtoldsdorferstraße 9 Liesing, Vienna, in 1923.
 By 1924 sales had diminished due to the worsening economic situation and possibly also due to supply problems with BMW.